payton-burr/payton-burr/README.md

 ## Hey there 👋
-### I'm a Front-End Developer from Salt Lake City, Utah
+### I'm a Software Engineer from Salt Lake City, Utah

 - 💻 I’m currently working on a some new projects